-The Tobacco-Free QC Coalition exists to change the culture of our community regarding tobacco use and exposure through:
+The Tobacco-Free QC Coalition exists to change the culture of our community regarding tobacco and nicotine use and exposure through:

 Why smoke-free is important:

 - Secondhand smoke is a Class A carcinogen (cancer causing) – there is no safe level of exposure